mnieber/mnieber.github.io/_posts/2020-05-23-using-default-properties-in-react.md

 One of the features of `DefaultPropsContext` is that it allows nesting.
 Any nested `DefaultPropsContext` instance should extend and override the default properties set by any parent `DefaultPropsContext` instances.
-You can code this manually by merging dictionaries but a more convenient way is to use the `NestedDefaultPropsProvider` component.
+You can code this manually by merging dictionaries but a more convenient way is to use the `DefaultPropsProvider` component.
 In the example below, we add an additional instance of `MyComponent` with name "exampleInner" that uses an updated and extended set of default properties (where the color is "blue" and there is an additional `baz` property).

 ```
 import { observer } from "mobx-react";
-import { NestedDefaultPropsProvider } from "react-default-props-context";
+import { DefaultPropsProvider } from "react-default-props-context";

 const MyFrame = observer(() => {
   const foo = getFoo();